-Once changes are tested, they are merged into the development branch, tested via a Continuous Integration pipeline and deployed into a shared staging environment containing the ongoing work of all the teams for final pre-release testing.
+Once changes are tested, they are merged into the development branch, subjected to automated testing via a Continuous Integration pipeline and deployed into a shared staging environment containing the ongoing work of all the teams for final pre-release testing.

-What’s really key is how much time and frustration this DevOps approach saves for all concerned, while also allowing expertise to be redirected towards other important areas.
+What’s really key is how much time and frustration all of this automation saves for all concerned, while also allowing expertise to be redirected towards other important areas.

 Developers also co-ordinate amongst themselves to release their own changes into deployment by running a Jenkins job.
 No Ops team involvement is required for provisioning test environments or rolling out releases, freeing up their time to focus on improving the tooling and managing the DevOps infrastructure.